vickmuir/Backup/install-evault-windows2016.md

 5. Select the backup source type from the drop-down list.
 6. Select **Unicode** for encoding.
 Click **Next**.
 7. Select the destination where this job is targeted.
 Click **Next**.
-8. Enter the name for the job and its description.
+8. Enter the name for the job and its description.<br/>
    **Note** - the name must be 1-30 characters long.
 The name can contain letters, numbers, underscores, hyphens and dollar signs.
 9. Select the data sources.
 The options are Data files, Bare Metal Restore, System State.
 Click **Add**.
 10. Specify processing and backup time options.
 Check **Quick file scanning** and enter the hours or minutes you want as your backup time window.
 Then, click **Next**.